Table of Contents

 - Active COVID-19 initiatives by other brands

-The key to winning over this consumer loyalty competition is through personalized campaigns or personalized shopping experience.
+The key to winning over this consumer loyalty competition is through personalized campaigns or personalized shopping experiences.
 As the report showed, 25% of polled consumers admitted that personalized campaigns could initiate a purchase or increase purchase intent.

 How to Win New Customers or Recapture Old Ones Through Personalization